sebschlo/PortfolioCDP/content/walls/wall-2.md

 ---
-name: Back Gallery Wall
+name: Spring Semester
-color: "#232323"
+color: "#2a2a2a"
 texture: "/textures/wall-texture-0.png"
 projects:
-  - project-6
-  - project-7
+  - spatial-resonance
-  - project-8
+  - leo-tuvalu
 ---

-# Back Gallery Wall
+# Spring Semester

-This is the back wall of the gallery space.
-It contains projects 6, 7, and 8.
+This is the front wall of the gallery space.
+It contains projects 1, 2, and 3.